dariusdanesc2002/House_Classification/README.md

 # Introduction
 The main objective of this project is to classify houses into different price categories using machine learning techniques.
 The dataset used in this project contains information about houses such as area, number of rooms, geographical location, and price.
 # Dataset
-The dataset used in this project is available in the Data directory.
+The dataset used in this project is available in the house_class.csv directory.
 It contains information about houses, including features like area, number of rooms, and price.